Kushner in new book claims Kelly shoved Ivanka Trump - NewsBreak

 Kushner in new book claims Kelly shoved Ivanka Trump

-Jared Kushner, former President Trump’s son-in-law and a top White House adviser in his administration, claims in a new book that Trump’s chief of staff John Kelly once shoved his wife, Ivanka Trump, after a tense Oval Office meeting.
+( The Hill ) — Jared Kushner , former President Donald Trump’s son-in-law and a top White House adviser in his administration, claims in a new book that Trump’s chief of staff John Kelly once shoved his wife, Ivanka Trump , after a tense Oval Office meeting.

 “One day he had just marched out of a contentious meeting in the Oval Office,” Kushner writes, according to the Post.
 “Ivanka was walking down the main hallway in the West Wing when she passed him.
 Unaware of his heated state of mind, she said, ‘Hello chief.’
 Kelly shoved her out of the way and stormed by.
 She wasn’t hurt, and didn’t make a big deal about the altercation, but in his rage Kelly had shown his true character.”